este6795/este6795.github.io/README.md

 Happy coding, and let's build something amazing together!
 Welcome to BACS 200-026

-## In this repository we will mainly focus on the creation of a website...
+## In this repository we will mainly focus on the creation of a website

 ## A few things to note